wireapp/integration-docs/docs/00-index.md

 You need to secure your deployment and protect the data your App handles.
 Follow the [secure integration guidelines](05-secure-integration-guidelines/01-security-privacy-basics.md) and review the [deployment tips](04-deployment-tips/index.md).

+## See Apps in action

+Discover what’s possible, get inspired, and [see how Apps extend Wire in practice](/showcase).